jessenaiman/Community-Code/slides/github.md

 1.

-        gh auth login
+        $ gh auth login

 2. Select Github.com

-3. Choose second option and head to github to generate a new sshe key
+3. Choose second option and head to github to generate a new ssh key

 3. https://github.com/settings/tokens

 ## Terminal Github Commit

+*These are the typical steps for a single use save to github*

                 git status
                 git add .
                 git commit -m 'your commit message'
+                git push